umariscoding/limitter-extension/SUBSCRIPTION_FEATURES.md

 ---

-This subscription system provides a solid foundation for monetizing the Smart Tab Blocker extension while delivering clear value at each tier.
+This subscription system provides a solid foundation for monetizing the Limitter extension while delivering clear value at each tier.